WenPai-org/wenpai.org/wp-content/plugins/bbp-style-pack/readme.txt

 == Changelog ==

+= 6.0.8 =
+* I've added the ability to change the 'from name' on subscription emails.
+See Subscription Emails tab item 1.

+= 6.0.7 =
+* I've added the ability to customise the 'create new reply' button with forum or topic name.
+See 'Topic/Reply Display' tab item 25.

 = 6.0.6 =
 * Following release of bbPress 2.6.11 a modification is needed for those using the [bsp-moderation-pending] shortcode.